 CBC News reported today that the Ottawa-based Spartan Bioscience Company has received Health Canada’s approval to ship its portable COVID-19 test kits to the federal government and its provincial partners.
 “The automated test can be operated by non-laboratory personnel in settings such as airports, border crossings, doctors’ offices, pharmacies, clinics, and remote communities,” says the Company.
 Until now, health officials have been doing targeted testing for COVID-19 because of a general shortage of testing materials and scarcity of trained staff.
 Now, there will be capacity to do widespread testing when required.

 Federal call for volunteers

 The federal government recently launched the National COVID-19 Volunteer Recruitment Campaign – inviting Canadians “who have the skill-set to do public health, like contact-tracing and other skills that provinces and territories are looking for,” to apply.
 The online process ends on April 24.
 The application form asks a series of questions to ascertain the applicants’ 1) knowledge and understanding of communicable disease prevention and control; 2) functional and content expertise in communications, public health, health care aide/nurse aide/ resident care work, laboratory work (viral, bacterial), quarantine, and 3) clinical experience as a physician.
 These are some of the skills needed and one does not need to have all.
 I certainly commend this opportunity to anyone with the skills set by volunteering.
 [I have volunteered.]

 Hand-washing and Hand-rubbing Diagrams

-Handwashing with soap and water – the preferred procedure – and handrubbing with an alcohol-based formulation are very important preventive measures against COVID-19.
-Proper techniques, including duration of the entire procedures, are important to ensure effectiveness.
+Hand-washing with soap and water – the preferred procedure – and hand rubbing with an alcohol-based formulation are very important preventive measures against COVID-19.
+Proper techniques, including duration of the entire procedure, are important to ensure effectiveness.
 These diagrams come from the library of the World Health Organization.